handiko/Markov-Chain-UpDown-Day/README.md

 * $P_{U \to U} + P_{U \to D} = 1$
 * $P_{D \to U} + P_{D \to D} = 1$

+By getting the insight into these probabilities, we actually learn quite a bit about the specific market.